-Only the Library Director or Board President should coordinate information and information release with law enforcement, emergency medical personnel, and government officials as required.
+Only the Library Director or Library Board President (or Designee) should coordinate information and information release with law enforcement, emergency medical personnel, and government officials as required.

 During and after an emergency situation, you should:

 - Refrain from responding to media or public information requests. - Refer all public and media inquiries and information requests to your library's designated spokesperson. - Refrain from discussing or speculating on the cause, consequences, events, impact, or personnel involved with the situation.
 This includes communicating via social media.